 When a patron comes to you with a question, always point them towards a concrete resource – either in print or online – for them to consult.
 A few go-to options that provide good starting points are:

-See the Plain Language Legal Resources guide for a list of good online sources organized by topic.
-This is a key part of the reference interaction – letting the patron decide what information and resources are relevant for them and their situation.
-When we find and present information, this helps the patron get a better understanding of their legal issue.
+Letting the patron decide what information and resources are relevant for them and their situation is a key part of the reference interaction.
+When we find and present information helps the patron get a better understanding of their legal issue.
 Often, they are not even aware that these resources exist!

 Guideline 2: Use your search expertise